 The Victim

-Alice Abrams & James Soderholm
+Alice Abrams & Dr. Soderholm

 We live in an age of victimhood.
 Political turmoil, an aging population and skyrocketing rates of mental illness seem to subject almost everyone to some kind of unjust misfortune...